richlysakowski/richlysakowski/README.md

 ---

 ## Development Work
-In my personal time, I am actively learning and applying the State Of The Art (SOTA) Generative AI and deep learning tools and packages.
-I am working to SMARTLY SIMPLIFY advanced AI and data analytics.
-There are (too) many steep mountains to climb before the masses can apply deeply AI technologies.  **TOO MUCH AI NOISE -- and NOT ENOUGH SIGNAL!**  People must discover first-hand what really works.
+In my available time, I am actively applying State Of The Art (SOTA) Generative AI and deep learning tools and packages.
+Keep It Smart and SIMPLIFY advanced AI and data analytics.
+There are still too many steep mountains to climb before the masses can apply AI technologies.  **TOO MUCH AI NOISE -- and NOT ENOUGH SIGNAL!**  People must discover first-hand what really works.
 We must raise the baseline of AI wisdom high above popular media hype.
 My job as a trainer is to transfer hard skills and know-how to my trainees and clients.
 AI technology is advancing FAST toward "AGI".
 First it was the pitter patter of baby steps, but now the gallop has started, with leapfrogs every other week.  ***Major breakthroughs in 2024 within months will cause seismic shifts in the balance of power between humans and AI agents.***

 Every week I am testing yet another LLM Agent builder application like AutoGPT, MetaGPT, LocalGPT, DoctorGPT, DB-GPT, Pinokio, GPT-Engineer, AutoGen Studio, CrewAI and various domain-specific tools.
 My goal is to learn and apply AIML and Large Language Models (LLMs) toolchains as fast as possible for creating business value from Generative AI applied to code, text, images, finance, and music.
 I want to accelerate human learning, help people multiply their individual power, thereby  contributing more meaningfully to new businesses.